Alitejawi/Clean-macOS-Setup/README.md

 ### To-do

 - [ ] Create "repair option" for Brew
-- [ ] Create "set back to default settings"
+- [ ] Create "revert to default settings"

 ## Table of content